PanosSts26/NB-Greek-Verbs/README.md

 A word list was scraped in orded to be used as data for the classifier.

 ## Scraping
-For this project The word list was taken from http://www.greek-language.gr/greekLang/index.html.
+For this project the word list was taken from http://www.greek-language.gr/greekLang/index.html.
 The `Selenium` package was used.
 ```
 pip install selenium
 ```
-Using this package a bot was created that opened a browser, entered the Portal of Greek Language website searched all the *Greek Verbs* and saved only the lexical items in a word list.
+Using this package we can create a bot that opens a browser, enters the Portal of Greek Language website and searches all the *Greek Verbs* saving only the lexical items in a word list.
 ```python
 import selenium
 from selenium import webdriver